ariesiitr/Sword-Fighter-Game/README.md

 ## **Referrences**
 Following sources were used for completing the project:
->Vuforia and augmented reality tutorials
+>Vuforia and augmented reality tutorials.

--Unity
+-Unity:

 https://youtu.be/mjNAPCFaZ9Y

--Vuforia
+-Vuforia:

 https://youtu.be/WdfStRynCLw